openvinotoolkit/training_extensions/docs/source/guide/explanation/additional_features/tiling.rst

 .. note::

-    While running `ote eval` on models trained with tiling enabled, the evaluation will be performed on all tiles, this process including mergeing all the tile-level prediction.
+    While running `ote eval` on models trained with tiling enabled, the evaluation will be performed on all tiles, this process includes merging all the tile-level prediction.
     The below context will be provided during evaluation:

     .. code-block::